ibm-cloud-docs/monitoring/iam/iam_instance_auth.md

 # Configuring the authentication method of a {{site.data.keyword.mon_short}} instance
 {: #iam_instance_auth}

-You can configure the authentication token that is allowed in a {{site.data.keyword.mon_short}} instance when you use Python scripts or the Monitoring REST API to manage resources.
-By default, you can use an IAM token or a Sysdig token.
+You can configure the authentication token that is allowed in a {{site.data.keyword.mon_short}} instance when you use Python scripts or the {{site.data.keyword.mon_short}} REST API to manage resources.
+By default, you can use an IAM token or a Monitor API token .
 However, you can restrict the {{site.data.keyword.mon_short}} instance to only allow IAM tokens.
 {:shortdesc}